koenrane/KR-new-site/content/steering-gpt-2-xl-by-adding-an-activation-vector.md

 To head off confusion: We know that a prompt engineer wouldn't prepend `weddings` in order to encourage wedding-related generations.
 That would be stupid.
 They might instead prepend "In the following text, talk about weddings a lot.”
 (Similarly, an activation engineer would do something more optimized than inject `weddings`.)

-But that's not what this test was about.
+That's not what this test was about.
 We already learned that adding the “ weddings” vector works pretty well.
 The question was whether this activation addition is similar adding in extra tokens.
 This test showed that the answer is "no."

 ### Perplexity of Yelp reviews